 The confirmation number generated after filling up the form is needed to set up appointment.
 To start filling up your own form, click this link –>DS-160 Form

-Visa Fee are non-refundable & non-transferable.
+Visa Fee is the Philippine peso equivalent of $160.
+It is non-refundable & non-transferable.
 US Visa Fee can be paid thru BPI online for BPI customers, Bancnet online for Bancnet customers, or Cash at BPI branches in the Philippines.

 How to Pay US Visa Application Fee?